MicrosoftDocs/dataexplorer-docs/data-explorer/data-profile.md

 |dynamic|No specific statistic|Random sampled value|
 |bool|No specific statistic|Count of true and false|

-For example, in the following image, the `Manufacturer` column of type `string` is selected:
+For example, in the following image, the `ColorName` column of type `string` is selected:

 :::image type="content" source="media/data-profile/data-profile-columns.png" alt-text="Screenshot of example column selected.":::